-Joanna Young and collaborators have been working at Dixon Community Day Care Centre for 18-months, working with older adults aged 60-91 living with Alzheimer’s & Dementia.
+Joanna Young, Saffy Setohy, Aya Kobayashi and collaborators have been working at Dixon Community Day Care Centre in Govanhill since early 2022.
+Working with older adults aged 60-91 living with Alzheimer’s & Dementia, participants describe the workshop series as “better than my medication.”

 Each workshop took place around a table and grew from exploring sensations and imagery around our relationship to water.
 The workshops were multi-sensory, working with tactile objects such as shells, stones, sand, seaweed, clay and ice.
 We found ways to dance, move and relax together by exploring imagery of watery weather, the beach, and our bodies being made of mostly water.
 We listened to sounds of water, to sea shanties, music and poems relating to water.
 We created music as a group with composer and musician Niroshini Thambar and explored singing, voice and breath work with sensory artist Kirsty Biff Nicolson.